0808 808 4000 Get help now

 If you have one of these debts, but you have not heard anything about it for some time, you could choose to ignore it.
 However, debts can appear again out of the blue, so you need to accept this might happen.

-If you have made payments towards a debt where the limitation period of six years has already gone by, and no court action has already been taken, the debt is probably unenforceable.
+If you have made payments towards a debt where the limitation period of six years has already gone by, and no court action has already been taken, the debt is probably still statute barred.
 Contact us for advice.

 Contact from creditors